tiberiuslazarus/EasyAutoSimC/README.md

 ## Future

-1) Cleaner output of gear for top profiles.
-Having to open separate html files kind of sucks.
+* Cleaner output of gear for top profiles.
+Having to open separate html files to see the equipped gear kind of sucks and is not very Auto.
-2) Clean up simc profiles after execution.
-Currently if you run a large number of gear combinations a new file for each will be created and stay around in `.\profiles\` until after all sims are done.
+* Clean up simc profiles after execution.
+Currently if you run a large number of gear combinations a new file for each will be created and stay around in `.\{profilename}\profiles\` until after all sims are done.
-3) Configuration options:
+* Configuration options:
-  to sim multiple fight types (patchwerk, heavy movement, cleave) to optimise for a different metric (DPS, DPS to Primary target in cleave fights, DTPS)
+  * ~~to sim multiple fight types (patchwerk, heavy movement, cleave)~~ DONE
+  * to optimise for a different metric (DPS, DPS to Primary target in cleave fights, DTPS)
+  * Compare talent sets as well as gear